sensofguilt/Happygit/README.md

 # Happygit
 Repository for testing my Git/GitHub setup
- THis is the first change on my local computer, via Gith Bash Terminal
+ This is the first change on my local computer, via Gith Bash Terminal